KantaraInitiative/WG-ANCR/ancr-ts-27560-extension/27560 TS Notice Receipt Extension.md

 Property whereby the minimum notice disclosure and the routes to recourse are reachable through at least one privacy_access_point modality that does not require the individual to hold, present, or authenticate a digital identification credential.

 Note 1 to entry: Non-exclusion addresses accessibility needs, low or absent connectivity, delegated and assisted interaction, and in person contexts where notice and identity are physically verifiable.

+### 3.15 notice

+Disclosure made before processing, authorization, identification, or consent.

+### 3.16 online notice

+Notice presented, published, or made inspectable in an online environment.

+### 3.17 digital transparency

+Online notice made machine readable, versioned, inspectable, evidenced, and receipted.

+### 3.18 consent

+Human managed legal authorization given after sufficient notice and meaningful choice.

+Note 1 to entry: This document does not redefine consent.
+Where consent is the legal basis, it references the prior notice disclosure event on which consent depends, as specified in 7.6.

+### 3.19 online consent

+Consent expressed online, where notice, choice, action, and the resulting evidence are represented by machine readable records of consensus driven interaction.

+### 3.20 permission

+Technical allow or deny control.

+Note 1 to entry: Permission is not consent.
+Where interface permission is presented as consent, the two are conflated.

+### 3.21 consent record

+Controller retained evidence of consent, derived from a consent statement and linked to notice evidence where consent is the legal basis.

+### 3.22 two-factor online notice (2FN)

+Notice event in which presentation controls and evidence receipt generation are both present.

+Note 1 to entry: The two factors are counted within one notice event.
+Two-factor online notice is not an assurance level, and it does not denote repeating notice, or rounds of a notification sequence or a second presentation of the notice commonly described as 'consent fatigue', but instead proof of the same notice event.

+Note 2 to entry: The pre-authorization disclosure baseline in this document is expressed by minimum notice disclosure (3.12) and anonymity by default (3.13), not by a factor label.
+Adjacent usage of factor labels is described in the NOTE in 6.1.

 ## 4 Symbols and abbreviated terms